 - When the bone broth cools, you might see a layer of fat on the top.
 Simply skim it off using a slotted spoon.

 - * Ask your butcher if they have thinly sliced beef.
 We get ours from Bucher box, who has the thinly sliced beef pre-sliced.
 If you are looking for a great way to get grass-fed high quality meat right to your door, it is for you!
-As a promotion for all of YOU, anyone who buys their first box with code "LexiCleanKitchen" will get $10 OFF + Free Bacon (uncured, pastured, and sugar-free)!
+As a promotion for all of YOU, you will get $15 OFF + Free Bacon (uncured, pastured, and sugar-free)!
 Order and learn more about it here!

 - *Make it in your slow cooker!

 - Follow steps one and two as directed.
 Add charred veggies, apple cider vinegar, spices, and enough water to cover the bones to your slow cooker.
 Cover, set it to low, and cook for 8-10 hours.
 Once done, strain the broth through a fine mesh strainer until it runs clear.
 Follow the rest of the steps as directed and devour!